The Kor Cycle

 ↑ Back to top

-Act III – The Lure of the Black Crystal
+Act IV – The Lure of the Black Crystal

 Theme: Temptation, deception, the cost of possibility.